gordonbrander/lualit/README.md

 Lualit can be dynamically compiled and run using a loader plugin, or compiled into Lua and run at a later time.

-Because it compiles to Lua code, it's compatible with all existing Lua libraries, as well as alternative Lua implementations like LuaJIT.

 Bonus points: Lualit can compile pretty documentation with [Docco](https://jashkenas.github.io/docco/).